Modern Mortician Admin

 Fighting Back

-Despite everything, Melissa refuses to let this define her.
-She has filed a grievance against her attorney with the Washington State Bar, gathered evidence proving her innocence, and will have the charge expunged in 2028 .
-She continues to speak out about industry corruption, advocating for greater oversight and protections for funeral professionals and consumers alike.
+Melissa has filed a grievance against her attorney with the Washington State Bar, compiled extensive evidence of her innocence, and is eligible to seek expungement in 2028, which she intends to pursue.
+She continues to speak out about industry corruption, pushing for stronger oversight and protections for families and professionals.

-Her podcast, Exposing Deathcare, is now a platform for others who have faced similar retaliation.
-She remains committed to ensuring that what happened to her does not happen to anyone else.
+Her podcast, Exposing Deathcare, has become a platform for others who have faced similar retaliation.

 A System Rigged Against Whistleblowers